-For each credit hour of A 4 quality points
+For each credit hour of A

-For each credit hour of B 3 quality points
+For each credit hour of B

-For each credit hour of C 2 quality points
+For each credit hour of C

-For each credit hour of D 1 quality point
+For each credit hour of D

 For each credit hour of F 0 quality points

 QPA (Quality Point Average) is determined by dividing the total number of quality points earned by the total number of credit hours which the student attempted, except for credit hours in courses from which the student withdraws in good standing or for courses in which the student receives credits which are not considered when determining the QPA.
 In computing the quality point average of a student who has repeated one or more courses, the college will count only the last grade received in the repeated course or courses and count hours attempted only once, provided that the number of repeats in any single course does not exceed two (three attempts).
 In the event that a student repeats a course more than twice, the grade and credit hours attempted in the third and subsequent attempts shall be used in determining the quality point average.
 The credit hours earned by repeating a course will be counted only one time in the cumulative total of hours earned.